mermaid-js/mermaid/docs/classDiagram.md

 - `#`	Protected
 - `~`	Package

-Mermaid distinguishes between attributes and functions/methods based on if **paranthesis** `()` are present on not.
-The one with `()` are treated as functions/mehtods, and others as attributes.
+Mermaid distinguishes between attributes and functions/methods based on if the **parenthesis** `()` are present or not.
+The one with `()` are treated as functions/methods, and others as attributes.

-There are two ways to defines members of a class, and regardless of the whichever syntax is used to defien the members, the output will still be same.
+There are two ways to define the members of a class, and regardless of the whichever syntax is used to define the members, the output will still be same.
 The two different ways are :
-- Associate a member of a class using **:** followed by member name, useful to define one member at a time.
+- Associate a member of a class using **:** (colon) followed by member name, useful to define one member at a time.
 For example:

  ```
   class BankAccount